Chicago Nursing Home Abuse Lawyer

 Or Call The Nursing Home Abuse & Neglect Lawyers At Strom Yen Injury

 What Type of Injury Attorney Do You Need?

 Frequently Asked Questions About Nursing Home Abuse & Neglect in Illinois

 A nursing home is a residential facility where elderly or disabled people can benefit from a level of skilled care that is no longer possible at home.
 Nursing homes are legally responsible for the well-being and safety of their residents.

 Nursing home neglect is a more common problem than outright abuse.
-Staff in a facility may fail to respond to a resident’s needs, offer insufficient personal hygiene care, ignore repeated calls for help, or neglect residents in many other ways.
-Some cases of neglect are subtle and progressive, leaving friends and family members unsuspecting until serious damage has happened.
+Staff in a facility may fail to respond to a resident’s needs, offer insufficient personal hygiene care, ignore repeated calls for help, or fail to meet the needs of residents in many other ways.
+Some cases are subtle and progressive, leaving friends and family members unsuspecting until serious damage has happened.

 Many residents are reluctant to speak out because they are afraid they will be ignored or disbelieved.
 It is your right as a nursing home patient to live without fear of abuse or retaliation.
 An elder abuse lawyer can consult with you free of charge and help you learn more about your options.

 If you suspect that your loved one has been neglected or abused in any way, you have the right to a full investigation.
 By speaking with a nursing home attorney, you can begin the process of uncovering possible abuse and securing financial compensation for damages suffered.

 The Illinois Department of Public Health (IDPH) and the US Department of Health and Human Services’ Centers for Medicare and Medicaid Services regulate, inspect, and license nursing homes in Illinois.